PrefectHQ/prefect/docs/cloud/upandrunning.md

 2019-09-01 13:11:58,453 - agent - INFO - Waiting for flow runs...
 ```

 Here we use the Prefect CLI to start a Local Agent.
 The `RUNNER` token that was generated earlier is specified through the `--token` argument.
-We also pass the `--no-pull` flag to the agent start command.
-This is because we deployed our flow to Prefect Cloud without actually pushing our flow's Docker storage to a registry.
-The image exists locally on your machine (and does not have a specified registry) therefore we want to tell the Local Agent to not bother trying to pull the image.

 ### Create a Flow Run